Blog Layout

 Following is an excerpt from an article written by Craig Gibleon.

 “It was very windy on top of the hill where the community display was placed.
 Some kind of fence was needed to hold back the wind.
-I drew up plans for the stone pillars and adjoining fence during the winter, and in the spring of 1999 construction began.
-Most of our projects garner a lot of public support, and the fence was no exception.
+I drew up plans for the stone pillars and adjoining fence during the winter, and in the spring of 1999, construction began.
+Most of our projects garnered a lot of public support, and the fence was no exception.

-After an heroic attempt by volunteers to dig the 4’ x 4’ x 4’ holes for the stone pillar bases, Craig Ceily showed up one night with the cutest little backhoe and in less than an hour he had dug the square pits.
-Brick substructure was donated, along with most of the concrete.
-Leonard Truax laid up the fieldstone pillars, using long lost skills passed on to him by his father Harold.
+After a heroic attempt by volunteers to dig the 4’ x 4’ x 4’ holes for the stone pillar bases, Craig Ceily showed up one night with the cutest little backhoe, and in less than an hour he had dug the square pits.
+The brick substructure was donated, along with most of the concrete.
+Leonard Truax laid up the fieldstone pillars, using long-lost skills passed on to him by his father Harold.
 Tom Walton and Arboretum volunteers finished out the fence.

 • Slide title